Xubuntu/wiki.xubuntu.org/content/qa/isotesting.md

-Test builds available for testing are listed on the ISO [tracker](http://iso.qa.ubuntu.com/), you can decide which of the available iso\'s you will test.
+Test builds available for testing are listed on the ISO [tracker](http://iso.qa.ubuntu.com/), you can decide which of the available iso's you will test.

 This page will look similar to this